BrentAIICT/MSSA-SCA/PowerShellTraining/PSADProject2.md

 - Create a PowerShell function within **PowerShell ISE**
   - do not use parameters for this function
-  - use Out-Griview to list the relevant AD object
+  - use Out-Griview to list the deleted AD users and have the ability to selct one or more deleted user
-  - Use a parameter of Out-GridView to allow one or more object to be selected from the GridView window
   - Save the function in the module you created in Project 1

 # Test the results by running your function: